 On one hand lutherie is just like any other area of woodworking.
 But there are a number of techniques that are very specific to lutherie.
-Some of those are outlined here.
-This section does not offer complete instructions for building any one stringed instrument, but does offer detailed instructions for performing a number of typical lutherie tasks.
+A few of those are outlined here.
+This section does not offer complete instructions for building any one stringed instrument, but does offer detailed instructions for performing some typical lutherie tasks.
+For complete instructions for building a steel string acoustic guitar, see my book Building the Steel String Acoustic Guitar.

 Step by step instructions for installing aluminum action adjuster wheels in the legs of a double bass.